-In September 2018, we entered into a license and collaboration agreement with Ahon Pharmaceutical Co Ltd. ("Ahon Pharma"), which grants Ahon Pharma exclusive rights to develop and commercialize DM199 for acute ischemic stroke in mainland China, Taiwan, Hong Kong S.A.R. and Macau S.A.R.
-Under the terms of the agreement, we received an upfront payment of \$500,000 on signing and are entitled to receive an additional payment of \$4.5 million upon regulatory clearance to initiate a clinical trial in China.
-We also have the potential to receive up to an additional \$27.5 million in development and sales related milestones and up to approximately 10% royalties on net sales of DM199 in the licensed territories.
-All development, regulatory, sales, marketing, and commercial activities and associated costs in the licensed territories will be the sole responsibility of Ahon Pharma.
-This agreement may be terminated at any time by Ahon Pharma by providing 120 days written notice.
-Fosun Pharma, through its partnership with SK Group, a South Korea based company, is an investor in DiaMedica through its equity investment in 2016.
+In September 2018, we entered into a license and collaboration agreement with Ahon Pharmaceutical Co Ltd. ("Ahon Pharma"), which granted Ahon Pharma exclusive rights to develop and commercialize DM199 for acute ischemic stroke in mainland China, Taiwan, Hong Kong S.A.R. and Macau S.A.R.
+Under the terms of the agreement, we received an upfront payment of \$500,000 on signing and were entitled to receive an additional payment of \$4.5 million upon the earlier of regulatory clearance to initiate a clinical trial in China or July 1, 2019.
+We also had the potential to receive up to an additional \$27.5 million in development and sales related milestones and up to approximately 10% royalties on net sales of DM199 in the licensed territories.
+On August 12, 2019, after extensive good faith discussions between Ahon Pharma and the Company, the parties were unable to agree upon mutually acceptable revised terms to the agreement and we terminated the agreement for non-payment of the \$4.5 million milestone, thereby regaining worldwide rights for DM199 for acute ischemic stroke.

 We have not generated any revenues from product sales.
 Since our inception, we have financed our operations from public and private sales of equity, the exercise of warrants and stock options, interest income on funds available for investment, and government grants and tax credits.
 We have incurred losses in each year since our inception.
-Our net losses were \$3.3 million and \$650,000 for the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019, we had an accumulated deficit of \$49.2 million.
-Substantially all of our operating losses resulted from expenses incurred in connection with our product candidate development programs, our primary research and development ("R&D") activities, and general and administrative ("G&A') support costs associated with our operations.
+Our net losses were \$5.7 million and \$2.4 million for the six months ended June 30, 2019 and 2018, respectively.
+As of June 30, 2019, we had an accumulated deficit of \$51.7 million.
+Substantially all of our operating losses resulted from expenses incurred in connection with our product candidate development programs, our primary research and development ("R&D") activities, and general and administrative ("G&A") support costs associated with our operations.